Congratulations on making this important decision to invest in your future! Applying for aid may seem daunting, but we're here to help!

 Check your MyNIU "To Do List" and your NIU student email regularly.
 If we are missing information or if you are selected for verification, you'll be notified through these channels to provide additional documentation.

-After we review your application, your awards will be posted to MyNIU under your Financial Aid Tile for your review.
-We will send you an email at your NIU email address when your award is posted.
-Check your email regularly for this award notification email.
+After we review your application, your offers will be posted to MyNIU under your Financial Aid Tile for your review.
+We will send you an email at your NIU email address when your offer is posted.
+Check your email regularly for this offer notification email.
 It contains important information about your financial aid package.

-You'll receive an award notification once your FAFSA and all requested documents are turned in and processed.
-Your award notification will include all financing you are offered.
+You'll receive a notification of your financial aid offer once your FAFSA and all requested documents are turned in and processed.
+Your offer notification will include all financing you are offered.
 This includes all scholarships, grants, loans and work-study that you are eligible for on federal, state, and university levels.

-New undergraduates receive their initial award notice through the U.S. Postal Service.
-After that, you receive an email notification through your university email account.
+Initial financial aid offers are posted in MyNIU and sent through the U.S. Postal Service.
+Generally, you'll receive an email notification through your university email account if your financial aid offer has changed.
 Or simply check under the "Financial Aid" section of MyNIU.

 The financial aid process may seem complicated, but it helps to get the full picture of all expenses involved and what you can expect to pay before and after financial aid.

-Once your FAFSA and additional documents have been received by NIU and processed, your award package will be posted to your MyNIU "Financial Aid Award Summary."
-You must accept or decline your awards or you may risk forfeiting your aid.
-We typically begin sending award notifications in early March and continue throughout the academic year.
+Once your FAFSA and additional documents have been received by NIU and processed, your financial aid package will be posted to your MyNIU "Financial Aid Award Summary."
+You must accept or decline your offered federal student loans.
+You may risk forfeiting your loans if they are not accepted in a timely manner.
+We typically begin sending financial aid notifications in early March and continue throughout the academic year.

 A crucial step!